 - I should be able to go to bed later.

 - I should be allowed to have a pet (or another pet!).

 - I should be able to stay at home on my own.

-- I should be allowed sweets every day.
+- I should be allowed sweets (or junk food) every day.